vyta/bedrock/gitops/rings/README.md

 2. Create Ring Path in the Source Repository
 3. Restructure the Cluster HLD Repository

-## Components of the Ringed Model
+## Components of the Ring Model

 ### Git Repositories

 Recall that in the official Bedrock CI/CD (without Rings), there exists three types of repositories: (1) Service Source Code (2) HLD and (3) the Materialized.
-In a Ringed Model,the same repositories exists as well.
+In a Ring Model,the same repositories exists as well.
 The following repositories are required in the Rings workflow:

 **Service Source Repository**: A git repository that maintains the source code of the service, a dockerfile, and a helm chart.
 Developers will commit regularly to this repository, with revisions and rings being tracked in Git branches.